 Is your idea profitable?
 Get involved in online groups where your ideal client is hanging out, and ask questions, to get feedback.

-For example, I tested my area of expertise through getting pro-bono clients to work with.
+For example, I tested my area of expertise by getting pro-bono clients to work with.
 This was amazing validation.
 I learnt so much through the process.

 The sooner you craft your vision for purposeful leadership the longer you’ll have to turn that vision into reality!